mishal23/mishal23.github.io/src/posts/about/index.md

 ---

-Hi, I'm Mishal Shah, pursuing B.Tech in Computer Science at [NITK, Surathkal](http://nitk.ac.in), India.
+Hi 👋, I'm Mishal Shah, pursuing B.Tech in Computer Science at [NITK, Surathkal](http://nitk.ac.in), India.
 I love software development and interested in Networks, Databases, Web Security.

 In the past, I have interned at [IIIT Hyderabad](https://www.iiit.ac.in/) in 2018, been [Google Summer of Code Student in 2019](https://summerofcode.withgoogle.com/archive/2019/projects/4544832284917760/) and served as a mentor in [Google Code-in '19](https://codein.withgoogle.com/) with the [ns-3 Organization](https://nsnam.org/).